johanna-herrmann/files-crud/README.md

 * Supported Databases (for user accounts)
   * mongoDB
   * postgresql
+  * DynamoDB*
   * in-memory (for testing purposes)
 * Uses CRUD-based permissions, specified for different directories

+*Requires you to create the used tables fore-hand.

 ## Features
 * create, override, read, delete files